 The spider orchid, white & blue fairy orchid, donkey orchid and even hooded orchids are usually spotted, just outside the entrance to the Caravan Park, along Wolfram street towards the cemetery.
 Follow the Woodlands & wildflowers heritage walk to find a variety of orchids and everlastings.
 14km from town find at Sandford Rocks (on Boodarockin Rd) Spider, Ant, Hooded, White/Blue Fairy, Donkey Orchids and Everlastings (Aug-Sep).

 At Boodalin Soak (off Stoneman Rd) on Entry has Spider, Ant Orchids.

 The Great Eastern Highway between Southern Cross and Coolgardie has a number of reserves to explore.
 Grab a copy of the Yilgarn wildflower brochure and follow the wildflower drive throughout the Yilgarn shire.

 For more info on the key orchid areas contact the Central Wheatbelt Visitor Centre email@example.com or (08) 9041 1666.

 Our top picks of where to see wildflowers in the Southern Wheatbelt

-Despite the late start to winter, our local wildflower expert predict good wildflower displays in Narrogin and surrounds.
+Our local wildflower expert predict good wildflower displays in Narrogin and surrounds.
 The Narrogin and Dryandra Country area is characterised by lots of different wildflower species that provide multi-coloured displays with the best time being from mid-August to early October.
 Some great spots for seeing orchids, everlastings and kwongan wildflowers and great bird watching include.